 Prairie Ridge Ecostation in west Raleigh will be open Tuesday through Saturday, 9am to 4pm (closed on Sunday and Monday).
-Tickets are not required, but capacity is limited.
-The Nature PlaySpace and Bird Blind will remain closed to the public at this time.
+The Bird Blind remains closed to the public at this time.
 Visit Prairie Ridge’s Facebook page for the latest information.Top of page

 Contentnea Creek is now open to the public Saturdays from 10am to 2pm.
 Groups are still welcome to book reservations.
 Please fill out the form on this page to arrange a group visit or contact Maria McDaniel, email@example.com for more information.
 Keep an eye on our events calendar and our Facebook page for special events happening at NCMNS Contentnea Creek.Top of page